Alamofire/Alamofire/Documentation/Alamofire 4.0 Migration Guide.md

 There are two changes to the `URLStringConvertible` protocol that are worth noting.

-#### API Changes
+#### URLConvertible

-The first MAJOR change worth noting on the `URLStringConvertible` is the fact that it's APIs have changed.
+The first MAJOR change worth noting on the `URLStringConvertible` is that it has been renamed to `URLConvertible`.
 In Alamofire 3.x, the `URLStringConvertible` was defined as:

 ```swift
 public protocol URLStringConvertible {